-At allocations where the mine noise was audible, being locations R13, R15 and R25, the L1 (1 min) noise was attributable to relatively loud engine revs.
+At locations R13, R15 and R25, the L1 (1 min) noise was attributable to relatively loud engine revs.
+At location R32 the L1 (1 min) noise was from dozer tracks.

 We trust this report fulfils your requirements at this time, however, should you require additional information or assistance please contact the undersigned on 0412 023 455.